Coronavirus (COVID-19): California Compliance Concerns

 Author: XpertHR Editorial Team

-As the state reopens, such protections remain in effect, and employers may have additional obligations, such as employee recall rights.
+As the state reopens, certain protections remain in effect, and employers may have additional obligations, such as employee recall rights.

 Employers must take care to ensure that their response to the coronavirus complies with applicable state and local laws and directives, including: